Frequently Asked Questions

 Children also compete at local, county and national levels in many other disciplines.
 For example, Cottesmore is well known for its high standard of swimming and teams compete in and win national competitions on a regular basis.
 Cottesmore's Swimming team were recently placed 4th in the under 11’s relay in the IAPS Swimming National Finals.

-The standard of shooting is also very high, and Cottesmore is one of the three top prep schools in the country with a recently acclaimed under 11's IAPS Clay Pigeon Shooting National Champion.
+The standard of shooting is also very high, and Cottesmore is one of the three top prep schools in the country with a recently acclaimed under 11's and under 12’s IAPS Clay Pigeon Shooting National Champions.

 In recent years children have also competed nationally in Athletics, Hockey and Netball with great success.